HaxeFoundation/haxe/CONTRIBUTING.md

   * Evaluating PR's takes time and effort.
 Even taking a look at a PR in order to request more info or clarification is not zero-cost.

-  * Members of the core team are volunteers too, and at any given time are typically already busy working on other areas of Haxe.
+  * Most members of the core team are volunteers too, and at any given time are typically already busy working on other areas of Haxe.
   * It's no fun providing negative feedback to a PR.
 The better you can craft and champion your PR, the more likely it is to be speedily evaluated.